gerryd/cookbook/content/manual/gaggia-gelateria.md

 # Parts

-The machine itself has a few noteworthy details.
+The machine itself has a few noteworthy details:

 - Timer
 - Mixing switch